bilalislam/nba-stats/Readme.md

 ```

 ## Known issue
-1. gui has not yet and just running as a binary
+1. gui has not ready yet and just running as a binary